w3guy/old-documentation/docs/shortcode-help.md

 Clicking on the same button will conversely slideout / hide the documentation.

+ProfilePress also include an an interactive and intuitive form builder for creating its various shortcodes.

-Also, clicking the `ProfilePress shortcodes` button immediately above the page design textarea reveals an interactive and intuitive form builder for creating the various ProfilePress shortcodes.
+Clicking the `ProfilePress shortcodes` button located above the `page design` textarea reveals a list of the shortcodes.

 ![Shortcodes form builder button](img/tinymce-button.png)

 ![Shortcodes form builder button](img/shortcakes.png)

+Clicking on any of the shortcode reveals a form for populating the attributes of the selected shortcode.

 ![Shortcodes form builder](img/shortcake-form.png)